-Introduction II.
+II.
+Introduction

 DWR acts as an electric grid reliability backstop for the state of California by procuring and providing incremental power during extreme events.
 This role is necessary as California transitions to a clean energy future and contends with increasing climate change-driven impacts and other electric grid reliability challenges.
-Through the ESRRF, the SW&E Office manages the ESSRRP in support of improving California's electric grid reliability, increasing customer affordability, and accelerating the deployment of energy resources needed to achieve California's clean energy transition.
+Through the ESRRF, SWEO manages the ESSRRP in support of improving California's electric grid reliability and accelerating the deployment of energy resources needed to achieve California's clean energy transition.
 This progress report is structured to align with each category of authorized work under the ESSRRP, pursuant to Water Code Section 80710.